maybemystery00/LiveDrive/README.md

 # License

-This project is licensed under the GNU General Public License v3.0.
+This project is licensed under the Apache License, Version 2.0

 See the LICENSE file for details.